|(c) 2007-2011 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 current sex offender legislation.
 Even the most resilient activists struggle at times to deal with the personal impact of

-Some sites are independent (for example, Once Fallen also hosts the ReFORM Alabama state affiliate blog), while
+sites are independent (for example, Once Fallen also hosts the ReFORM Alabama state affiliate blog), while others are

-others are affiliated with one of the national websites like RSOL.
-For a list of active state websites, visit my LINKS
+affiliated with one of the national websites like RSOL.
+For a list of active state websites, visit my LINKS PAGE.

-such as NAMBLA or "boy/girl chat" type websites.
-Most activist sites prominently displays denouncing the promotion
+as NAMBLA or "boy/girl chat" type websites.
+Most activist sites prominently displays denouncing the promotion of illicit

 TIP #2: GET EDUCATED (TAKE UP ARMS)

-subject.
 Every activist had to start somewhere, even me.
-My introduction into sex offender activism came through an
+My introduction into sex offender activism came through an old forum

-old forum and through the eAdvocate website.
-Thankfully, there is a wealth of research available on a variety of sex
+and through the eAdvocate website.
+Thankfully, there is a wealth of research available on a variety of sex offender

-offender issues, and activist sites including Once Fallen offer this education free of charge.
-There are also a
+issues, and activist sites including Once Fallen offer this education free of charge.
+There are also a number of

 Below are a few recommended sites for facts, studies, and guides, our "weapons" in this "war:"